Roasted Beet Salad with Mandarin Oranges and Goat Cheese

 Why You Should Roast Beets

 There are lots of ways to prepare beets, but I always like to roast them.
-It takes a little longer, but it’s easy, hands off, and brings out the best sweet beety flavor.
-Have you ever noticed that roasted vegetables makes just about any vegetable taste a little better (looking at you, brussels sprouts)?
+It takes a little longer, but it’s easy, hands-off, and brings out the best sweet beety flavor.
+Have you ever noticed that roasting makes just about any vegetable taste a little better (looking at you, brussels sprouts)?
 Wonder why that is?
 It’s time for my favorite subject… kitchen chemistry!

 Kitchen Chemistry